p1nkun1c0rns/awesomeness/README.md

 - [netdata](https://github.com/netdata/netdata) - Real-time performance monitoring, done right!
 - [asroute](https://github.com/stevenpack/asroute) - asroute is a CLI tool for parsing traceroute output to summarize AS's traversed.
 - [winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
+- [rustdesk](https://github.com/rustdesk/rustdesk) - Yet another remote desktop software, written in Rust.
+Works out of the box, no configuration required.
+Great alternative to TeamViewer and AnyDesk!

 ## Serverless